damsheer/damsheer.GitHub.io/index.md

 **Chendi Li**, Guangting Zhang, Haipeng Jia.
 Fast Computation of Elementary Functions on ARM Platforms(in Chinese) (CCF HPC China 2020, Zhengzhou)

----

-### Projects
+### Research projects
-* AutoTSMM(Author)
+* AutoTSMM (Author)

 I designed AutoTSMM independently, which is used to build high-Performance tall-and-skinny matrix multiplication on all mainstream CPUs.
 And the performance is competitive with state-of-the-art TSMM implementation from Intel MKL and outperforms all conventional GEMM implementations on X86 and ARMv8 platforms.
 AutoTSMM was accepted by IEEE ISPA 2021.

-* OpenBLAS(Con)
+* OpenBLAS (Contributor)

 OpenBLAS is an open-source BLAS library.
 I'm responsible for optimizing pre-pack matrix-matrix multiplication and triangular solve with multiple right-hand-sides(TRSM) on ARMv8 and X86 platforms.

-* Small-GEMM-JIT
+* Small-GEMM-JIT (Contributor)

 This is a just-in-time small GEMM framework targeting on CPUs.
 I help to launch the project and did many investigations on how to use JIT tools.
 I participated in the brainstorm and meeting every week.
 However, I'm not the main coder of Small-GEMM-JIT.

-* IAAT
+* IAAT (Contributor)

 IAAT is an input-aware adaptive tuning framework for small GEMM.
 I'm not the main coder of IAAT, yet I participated in the brainstorm and meeting every week.
 IAAT is being reviewed by IEEE ICPADS 2021.

-* OpenVML
+* OpenVML (Co-author)

 OpenVML is a vector math library.
 I'm responsible for optimizing the math functions on ARMv8 platform.
 The experimental results show that OpenVML achieve a performance improvement of 66% to 540% compared with C standard library function, and a performance improvement of 12% to 90% compared with Arm Performance Libraries(ARMPL).
 The paper ``Fast Computation of Elementary Functions on ARM Platform" was accepted by HPC China 2020.

-* AutoFFT
+* AutoFFT (Contributor)

 AutoFFT is a template-based FFT codes auto-generation framework for ARM and X86 CPUs.
 I'm mainly responsible for optimizing small-scale FFT on ARMv8 architecture.
 Later, I also did some preliminary work on multi-threading and 2D-FFT.
 AutoFFT is the first research project I participated in, and I learned a lot from it.
 AutoFFT was accepted by SC19.

----

 ### Patents
 * A run-time auto-tune method for non-regular-shaped matrix-matrix multiplication

 This patent solves the poor performance caused by the excessively high ratio of the packing operation and the inability to reuse the data when the traditional general matrix-matrix multiplication calculates non-regular-shaped matrices.

+---
+---
 ## Non-academic life
 I think I have that goal-driven personality, if I have a goal I will try my best to do it.
 My undergraduate life lacked guidance.
 I wanted to be a good programmer and I used to make a lot of effort on some coding projects to improve my coding skills instead of getting good grades.
 After graduation, I worked as a research assistant for gap year and passed the national admissions test for graduate school with good grades(342/500, 22 points above the score line of the ICT.CAS), and then I participated in many research projects and had an oppotunity to do some independent research.
 The most important thing is that I have always been eager to learn and become better, so I believe that I have the ability to become a PhD candidate.

-### Projects(not for research)
-* Similarity english words search engine
-Sometimes I misunderstand the words' meaning because they a very similar, so I write the project to search all the similar words, it is based on [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance){:target="_blank"}.

-* Bilibili/Youtube daily backup
-I write a python program, it automaticaly download my favorate uploader/youtubers' video everyday and upload it to my google drive.
+### Personal projects
 * AutoSeed for Private tracker sites
 I am coding for my personal auto-seed project which deployed on one of my VPS, but I still not finished yet, because I am too busy recently.
 I am not a fanboy of self-hosting, but I still have some geek spirit.

+* Bilibili/Youtube daily backup
+I write a python program, it automaticaly download my favorate uploader/youtubers' video everyday and upload it to my google drive.

+* Similarity english words search engine
+Sometimes I misunderstand the words' meaning because they a very similar, so I write the project to search all the similar words, it is based on [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance){:target="_blank"}.

 ### ACM compete programming(I liked it)

 ### Volunteer

+---